takemobiteam/takemobi-test.github.io/docs/index.md

 ## Fields for Flights

 ### Required Fields for All Flights
+do we make a distinction internally on destination_terminal_id vs original_terminal_id?

 | Field                   | Type     | Description                                                  | Example                     |
 | ----------------------- | -------- | ------------------------------------------------------------ | --------------------------- |